 With radio jazzing in my ear, conversation bantering back and forth, coupled with the fact that I’m about written out anyway, induces me to consider the end of the page is approaching with the usual accompaniment of its good bye, from DAD

-Tomorrow, a letter from Lad to his father, and on Friday, another letter from Grandpa.
+Tomorrow, a letter from Lad to his father.